ddulic/resume/ddulic.md

 : *Systems Engineer III* --
   __Mar 2019 - Present__

-* Leading New Relic adoption and migration for ScienceDirect
+* Lead the New Relic adoption and migration for ScienceDirect
-* Develop Ansible playbooks and pipelines for supporting RDS workloads
 * Assist in developing a process for migrating to Amazon Linux 2 using Packer
 * Automate Cloudflare resources with Terraform
 * Extensive working knowledge on the configuration and deployment of Nginx